-Glencoe: A good starting place to discover Glencoe is the Visitor’s Centre.
+Glencoe: A good starting place to discover more about the Glencoe Valley is the Visitor’s Centre.
 The landscape in Glencoe is stunning and the area has a lot of (dark) history.
 Here we hiked through the valley and a bit up the mountain to better take in the scenery.

-Glenfinnan and Loch Shiel: This area again has great scenery and is popularly known for the Black Lake and the Hogwart’s Express bridge in Harry Potter.
+Glenfinnan and Loch Shiel: This area again has great scenery and is popularly known for the Black Lake and the Hogwarts Express bridge in Harry Potter.
 Needless to say, we geeked out.
 We walked to a great viewpoint for the bridge and then walked around the bridge itself.
 In the summer you can actually ride the Jacobite steam train that’s shown in the Harry Potter films!

 Lunch at Fort William: There’s not much happening in this town but it’s conveniently located near outdoorsy things, making it a good stopping point.

-Eilean Donan Castle: This 13th century castle has been featured in many movies but of course, we only recognized it from Made of Honor.
+Eilean Donan Castle: This 13th century castle has been featured in many movies but of course, we only recognized it from the 2008 romantic comedy Made of Honor.

 We eventually crossed the bridge to Isle of Skye and the village of Kyleakin, where we checked into Saucy Mary’s Lodge.
-We then walked to Caisteal Maol, ruins of a Vikings-era castle located near the village.
+We then walked to Caisteal Maol, which are ruins of a Vikings-era castle located right near the village.

 Day 5: Isle of Skye